Ernest Henry Clark Oliphant: Life

 His father gave his occupation as "gentleman", and apart from involvement in a few causes associated with aid to immigrants, nothing has been found of his activities, and from the obituaries it would appear Oliphant was closer to his mother.

 He was educated at Scotch College, Melbourne and the University of Melbourne, but did not graduate.
 He was employed 1884–1888 as a librarian assistant at the Melbourne Public Library, after which he left for Europe.
-In 1890 he published in London The Mesmerist: a novel and three papers on the works of Beaumont and Fletcher in Englische Studien, Leipzig between 1890 and 1892, later reprinted in pamphlet form.

 Oliphant returned to Melbourne in 1893 and settled in Korumburra, Victoria, where he became editor and proprietor of the Korumburra Times and in 1895 party to a well-publicised slanging match with his opposite number at the Southern Mail in the same town.

-In 1895 he published, anonymously, a volume of verse, Lyrics, Religious and Irreligious.
-His name appeared as publisher however, and he afterwards acknowledged to Percival Serle that he was its author.

 The following year he was offered a position with the Bendigo Advertiser, as town's Argus mining correspondent.